etherchina/solidity-doc-cn/control-structures.rst

 The string ``Error`` is currently parsed as is and is not treated as an identifier.

-The clause ``catch (bytes memory lowLevelData)`` is executed if the error signature does not match any other clause, there was an error during decoding of the error message, if there was a failing assertion in the external call (for example due to a division by zero or a failing ``assert()``) or if no error data was provided with the exception.
+The clause ``catch (bytes memory lowLevelData)`` is executed if the error signature does not match any other clause, if there was an error while decoding the error message, or if no error data was provided with the exception.
 The declared variable provides access to the low-level error data in that case.

 If you are not interested in the error data, you can just use